zlahham/tv_kiosks/README.md

 └── vendor
 ```

-The structure is quite standard to most Rails projects with the following exceptions:
+The structure follows the standard of most Rails projects with a few exceptions:

 * app/models/ability.rb
   * This is where we defined all of our authorisation rules for the different levels of access (admin and staff)
 * config/routes.rb
   * We are dynamically generating routes here of each department
 * Inside `app/models/user.rb` and `app/models/post.rb` there are blocks that begin with `rails admin do`, these are responsible for the settings inside the CMS.
 * `app/models/news.rb`, `app/models/post.rb`, and `app/models/tfl.rb` are actually service objects and not models that are connected to a table in the database.
-Each of which encapsulates the methods and behaviour needed to communicated with those APIs.
+Each of which encapsulates the methods and behaviour needed to communicate with those APIs.
-* `app/views/kiosk/show.rb` is where the code is for the actual TV Kiosk that is shown on the screens, this file also calls on different partials that are separated according to their need.
+* `app/views/kiosk/show.rb` is where the code for the actual TV Kiosk that is shown on the screens can be found.
+This file also calls on different partials that are separated according to their need.

 D. Deployment Manual
 ====================

 As of writing, there is no Continuous Delivery pipeline set up due to time constraints.
-There are plans to incorporate an automated deployment management tool, such as [Chef](https://www.chef.io/), so that deploying to production becomes less error prone.
+There are plans to incorporate an automated deployment management tool, such as [Chef](https://www.chef.io/) so that deploying to production becomes less error prone.

 As you will be using git for version control, as soon as you want to deploy a new update and you are logged into the server user account responsible for deployment, please following these steps to deploy new update: